sfermigier/yaka/README.md

 About
 =====

-Yaka: when CRM meets enterprise social networking.
+"Yaka: when CRM meets enterprise social networking."

 Install